-Dr. Hogg spent over 60 years sharing her love Nfl for and knowledge of astronomy.
-She became on the first wholesale mlb jerseys woman president of the physical sciences section, Royal Society of Canada, first female president of the Royal Canadian Institute, and the founding president of the Canadian Astronomical Society.
-She the was named Companion, then Officer Breaking of the Order of Canada.
-Fittingly named in her honour are an asteroid and the Helen Sawyer Hogg Observatory, the Canada Science and Technology Museum, Ottawa.
+Dr. Hogg spent over 60 years sharing her love for and knowledge of astronomy.
+She became the first woman president of the physical sciences section, Royal Society of Canada, first female president of the Royal Canadian Institute, and the founding president of the Canadian Astronomical Society.
+She was named Companion, then Officer of the Order of Canada.
+Fittingly named in her honour are an asteroid and the Helen Sawyer Hogg Observatory, the Canada Science and Technology Museum, Ottawa and the Helen Sawyer Hogg Telescope (HSHT) located at Leoncito Astronomical Complex.

 B Bondar / Real World Content Advantage